-The country fact-sheets assess progress in implementation of the Small Business Act at national level, based on a set of indicators and national policy developments grouped according to the SBA's ten policy dimensions.
-The SBA fact-sheets cover the 27 EU Member States, as well as Albania, Croatia, FYROM, Iceland, Israel, Liechtenstein, Norway, Montenegro, Serbia and Turkey.
+The SBA fact sheets assess progress in implementation of the Small Business Act at national level.
+The country sheets focus on indicators and national policy developments equivalent to the 10 SBA's policy dimensions in the 28 EU Member States, Albania, FYROM, Iceland, Israel, Liechtenstein, Norway, Montenegro, Serbia and Turkey.

 Please note that the SBA fact sheets:

 do not constitute a comprehensive assessment of Member States' policies but only one input for it

 should be regarded as a supplement to, and not a substitute for, any other relevant in-depth studies of SME policies

 Albania maintained its macroeconomic stability and a positive outlook during a difficult economic period.
 In fact, during 2012, the country experienced economic growth of approximately 1,6% of GDP.
 The private sector, heavily dominated by SMEs, contributes more than 80% of GDP and about 82% of total employment.
 Hence, SBA implementation can contribute to create a high and sustained economic growth path.
 However, Albania should redouble its efforts in terms of taking the necessary steps to pass the Law no. 49/2012 on the organization and functioning of Administrative Courts and Administrative Disputes Judgment as well as nominating a SME envoy.
 Moreover, concerning its future strategy for Business and Investment Development 2013-2020, two priorities stand out: attracting investment from domestic and international sources is a critical factor as well as solving the administrative constraints which hamper business investment in Albania, in particular the uncertainty with property rights, weak enforcement of the rule of law, and inadequate physical infrastructure.